kindlyops/vbs/README.md

 An Open Sound Control bridge for integrating Companion, QLab, and more with the IVS PutMetadata API

+## Lighting bridge

+An bridge from a mobile web page to an instance of Companion for Streamdeck running on your local network.
+Now remote people can press the same buttons you have on your streamdeck!

 ## media Chapters

 Generate OBS scenes from chapter markers for easier setup of run lists.